ALapinskas/gameserver/README.md

 # Using
 # Serverside
-    copy/paste files to you web-server
+    copy/paste files to your web-server
     run npm i
     run npm start